-Acknowledging and Branding Your Engaged Cornell Grant and Activity
+Acknowledging and Branding Your Engaged Cornell Funding and Activity

 Please alert Aaron Goldweber, Office of Engagement Initiatives communications director, if community-engaged research or activities result in media appearances or noteworthy publication so that we can help publicize your work.